AbdusSamadAli/Mern-Blog-Web-App/README.md

 ﻿# Mern-Blog-Web-App
- a MERN stack application built for users to write and post blogs.
+ A MERN stack application built for users to write and post blogs.